MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/advances.md

 ## Advance Payments

-- The payment made against an Advance Invoice.
+- The payment made against an advance invoice.
 - Proportional advance payments with regard to posting and billing, in journals and banknotes.
 - Received advance payments are not receivables, they are liabilities.
 - Issued advance payments are not payables (liabilities), they are receivables.
 - Advance payments may be subject to VAT.
-Czech legislation lays down rules for the advanced payments whether or not they are subject to VAT.
+Czech legislation lays down rules for whether the advance payments are subject to VAT.
 - Received advance payments are classified based on the date of receipt.
 - Issued advance payments are classified based on the date of tax documents receipt.
 - Any unspent part of advance payments can be returned.
 - Posting payment for a payment can be made on the basis of an advance invoice.
 - Posted invoice with a link to advance invoice can be disconnected.
-- The Advance Invoice can be paid by multiple payments.
+- The advance invoice can be paid by multiple payments.
-- Received advanced invoices are posted as liabilities.
+- Received advance invoices are posted as liabilities.
 - Advance payments in foreign currency based on agreed data.

 ## Tax Documents (Tax Credit Memo)

 - Documents specifying the paid VAT from received advance payments.
 - It is not possible to claim VAT from advance payments without receiving tax documents issued for advance payments.
-- VAT Calculation improvements comply with the legislation of the Czech Republic.
+- VAT calculation improvements comply with the legislation of the Czech Republic.
 - Documents are declaring the VAT paid on the advance payments received/issued.
 - Tax documents/tax credits are created in relation to the advance invoice to which the payment was made.
 - The module includes functions for automatically generating tax documents when posting an advance payment.